Regulations Summary and Area Map

-Permit, Stamp and License Requirements - Zone tag, hunting license, management area permit, and deer permit.
+Permit, Stamp and License Requirements - Zone tag, hunting license, management area permit, and deer permit (if hunting deer).

 Regulations Unique to Family Hunt -

-- One or 2 youths (under 16 years of age but not younger than 8 years of age), per zone tag, may hunt under the direct supervision of an adult (at least 18 years of age) but the zone tag holder must be present for any youth to hunt.
+- Up to 2 youths (under 16 years of age but not younger than 8 years of age), per zone tag, may hunt under the direct supervision of an adult (at least 18 years of age) but the zone tag holder must be present for any youth to hunt.